Shanghai visit for minister to learn maths lessons

 Shanghai's 15-year-olds topped the 2012 international Pisa tables for maths, while England was ranked in 26th place.

-The top five places were all taken by south-east Asian jurisdictions - with 15-year-olds in Shanghai judged to be three years ahead of their UK peers in maths.'Can-do attitude'
+The top five places were all taken by south-east Asian jurisdictions - with 15-year-olds in Shanghai judged to be three years ahead of their UK peers in maths.

 The government acknowledges that England's performance in maths has stagnated while other European countries, such as Germany and Poland, have improved.